 ~ Emily Provencher, Class of 2020

-If you are interested in volunteering or are a service learner, you can apply through Anselm Engage.
+If you are interested in volunteering or are a community engaged learner, you can apply through Anselm Engage.

 In 1989, Saint Anselm College committed resources to establish the Center for Volunteers.
 It did so with an understanding of the considerable need that existed in the greater Manchester area, and faith that an institutional response could make a difference.